 4. Translating Products

 Now that your product taxonomy is translated, it’s time to translate the products themselves.
-First, create the products in WooCommerce in the default language.
+First, create the products in WooCommerce in either the default language or one of the secondary languages.
 Don’t worry about translating them just yet.
 Create products normally, as you do with WooCommerce.
 You can create standard products, variable products, downloadable products and anything else that WooCommerce has to offer.
 Once your products exist, go to WPML->WooCommerce Multilingual.
 This time, click on the Products tab.

 The products table gives you a summary of all products in your site.
 If you have many products, you will see the in pages and can use the filter and search to reach the exact products you are looking for.
 The translation status icons help you find products that are untranslated or need update.
 Click on the Edit translation links to translate products.
 You will find a row for each of the translation languages in your site.

 You can translate products from the language that they were created in into all the other languages defined in your site.

 WooCommerce Multilingual automatically creates and synchronizes product variations in all languages.
 After you create a variation in the default language, save the product (in the default language).
 WooCommerce Multilingual will immediately create the same variations for all translations of the product.
 You will see a ‘Variations >>‘ link in the product translation table.
 This link gives you access to translate various fields in your variations.
 If you are using different prices for different languages, you will see the variations prices there.
 You can also translate variation image titles.
 If your variations use global product attributes, you should translate them in the taxonomy tabs.
 Once you’ve translated all attributes, you can automatically generate the variations for the translated products.